By Warren Glam – Content Writer

 Kenya’s climate is relatively dry and clear.
 In these conditions, it’s easier to view the tense relations between the country’s animals.
 Watering-hole stops are especially revealing in this regard.
 On a good day, elephants may play in shallows surrounded by gargoyle-like crocodiles.

 March: The Final Days of Ease

-The Serengeti is still green during March, with vast herds of wildebeest and zebra consuming tremendous amounts of grass ahead of the Great Migration.
+The Serengeti is still green during March, with vast herds of wildebeest and zebra consuming tremendous amounts of grass ahead of the great trek north.
 Rain is likely at this time of year, meaning animals can be harder to spot.

 Kenya welcomes the start of its ‘long’ rainy season towards the end of March.
 Grasses will be at their shortest before the heavy rains arrive, making wildlife viewing easier.

 The ‘long’ rains continue in Tanzania.
 Along with southern and western parks being particularly humid and uncomfortable, flourishing foliage conceals animals.
 Still, a great many predators and herbivores remain, thanks to the abundance of water.

 In Kenya, the deluge arrives in April.
 Frequent, moody storms mean elephants are less likely to bathe in watering holes, as the rain and cooler climate will balance their temperatures well enough.
 Also, other game may seek shelter out of the open.
 The fun lies in finding them.